rob-smallshire/factoradic/README.rst

     1*6! + 5*5! + 0*4! + 2*3! + 2*2! + 1*1! + 0*0!

 with coefficients 1 5 0 2 2 1 0.
-This is the unqiue factoradic
+This is the unique factoradic
 representation of decimal 1337.

 Factoradic numbers have uses in combinatorics, particularly in the